juliangut/generator-barephp/README.md

 If you installed PhpMyAdmin within Laravel Homested it will be available at "phpmyadmin-`project_name`.app" url.

-If you have installed Vagrant plugin [vagrant_hostupdater](https://github.com/cogitatio/vagrant-hostsupdater) then `./etc/hosts` will be automatically updated every time you start Vagrant, otherwise you should include the referenced IP yourself.
+If you have [vagrant_hostupdater](https://github.com/cogitatio/vagrant-hostsupdater) plugin installed then `./etc/hosts` will be automatically updated every time you start Vagrant (sudo privileges needed), otherwise you should configure hosts manually.

 ## Contributing